leezl/cse680/PA05/README.md

 Project 05: Assimp model loading
 ========================================
 This project is based on the previous Project, PA04.

+Currently assumes that assimp is on a path indicated in the LD_LIBRARY_PATH variable.

 CONTROLS:
 Space: stops spinning of object